emileaben/ris-docs/30_routing_beacons.md

 Adding 64512 brings the resulting number into the private AS number range.

-If one wants to make special arrangements for routing beacons, contact us at ris@ripe.net , but keep in mind that in IPv4 the address space that we have available is very limited.
+If one wants to make special arrangements for routing beacons, contact us at ris@ripe.net, but keep in mind that in IPv4 the address space that we have available is very limited.
+We will evaluate these requests based on the potential benefit to our community as a whole.
 An alternative for experiments with routing beacons is the [PEERING project](https://peering.ee.columbia.edu/).

 # Current Beaconing Setup